BREAKING! Permanent Nationwide Block of Short Barreled Rifle & Pistol Brace Rule Pushed Forward!

 Duration: 8:24

-The DOJ has dropped its appeal in the Mock case, allowing a nationwide vacatur of the ATF's pistol brace rule to stand for now.
-Gun Owners of America (GOA) and Texas are pushing for a permanent injunction to prevent future enforcement of pistol brace restrictions.
-The court is seeking further briefing on mootness and the necessity of a permanent injunction.
+This video provides an expert legal analysis of the ongoing legal battle surrounding the ATF's Pistol Brace Rule.
+The DOJ has dropped its appeal in the Mock case, allowing a nationwide vacatur by Judge O'Connor to stand for now.
+However, Gun Owners of America (GOA) and Texas are pushing for a permanent injunction to prevent future enforcement, arguing the issue is not moot.
+The outcome could have significant implications for millions of firearm owners.

 Quick Summary

-The DOJ dropped its Fifth Circuit appeal on the ATF pistol brace rule, letting a nationwide vacatur stand for now.
-Gun Owners of America (GOA) and Texas are seeking a permanent injunction to prevent future enforcement based on subjective NFA interpretations.
+The DOJ has dropped its Fifth Circuit appeal in the Mock case regarding the ATF's pistol brace rule, allowing Judge O'Connor's nationwide vacatur to stand for now.
+However, Gun Owners of America (GOA) and Texas are pushing for a permanent injunction to prevent future enforcement, arguing the issue is not moot and seeking to protect gun owners from potential regulatory overreach.

 Chapters